Eatgrapes/Live2D-JavaBinding/README.md

 For detailed documentation, please visit our [Wiki](https://github.com/Eatgrapes/Live2D-JavaBinding/wiki).

-> **Status: Work in Progress**
-> This project is currently under active development.
-Contributions are welcome!

 ## Features

 - **Decoupled Distribution**: Java logic and native binaries are separated for flexibility.
 Native JARs are fully self-contained.